Blackheath area in Blue Mountains National Park

 From the lookout, you’ll see the imposing sandstone cliffs of Mount Banks, while the towering stand of eucalypts rising from the valley floor is the historic Blue Gum Forest, saved by bushwalkers almost a hundred years ago.
 While you’re relishing the expansive views, look for yellow-tailed cockatoos and wedge-tailed eagles in the sky above.

-If you find it too hard to leave, unroll the sleeping bag and stay overnight at Perrys lookdown campground.
 If you’re feeling adventurous, head down into the valley along Perrys lookdown to Blue Gum Forest walking track for an invigorating hike through unspoilt wilderness.

 Take a virtual tour of Perrys lookdown captured with Google Street View Trekker.